TMRZ-1/36ribs/README.md

 Here you will find everything you need to make your own 36ribs keyboard.
 It's my first project, so it's not too complicated.

 # UPDATE
-Added one led under controller to light it a bit in the middle.
+Added one led under controller to light it a bit in the middle and updated vial software.
+Added two new cases, with magnets, normal one just without screws in case and second one with integrated plate that need only magnets.
+From these three my fav is one that have top mounted plate and magnets in case.

 Case with screws:
 ![screenshot](photos/photo-top1.jpg) ![screenshot](photos/photo-top2.jpg) ![screenshot](photos/photo-back.jpg)